nautsimon/my-first-freelancing-projects/README.md

 # My-First-14-Web-Projects
 *Here are a few toy projects and such that helped me learn how to make web applications*
-<br />*All of these projects have either been transfered to another developer/are no longer mantained.
+<br />*All of these projects have either been transfered/are no longer mantained.

 **2019**
 --------------------